psal/anonymouth/README.md

 ###<a id="known-bugs"></a>Known Bugs
 Add bugs as they are discovered and ~~strikethrough~~ as they are completed ([1] means fatal or breaks usability and [5] means relatively small and does not have much of an impact on usability)

-- [1] During processing on OS X (though the problem may extend to other operating systems as well) the Stanford POS tagger is extremely prone to breaking due to a fatal threading issue which results in heap space or out of memory exceptions.
-This absolutely MUST be fixed.
+- ~~[1] During processing on OS X (though the problem may extend to other operating systems as well) the Stanford POS tagger is extremely prone to breaking due to a fatal threading issue which results in heap space or out of memory exceptions.
+This absolutely MUST be fixed.~~
 - [2] The threading with the words to add refresh is not that great, fails to refresh at times and throws exceptions every once in a while.
 - [3] For whatever reason, Anonymouth does not seem to process or recognize all cap words LIKE THIS when working in the editor.
-- [5] The max features slider in Preferences does not work as expected at times and is a little finicky.
+- [5] The max features slider in Preferences does not work as expected at times and is a little whimsical.
-- [5] Currently Anonymouth is all running on the initial thread which <a href="http://docs.oracle.com/javase/tutorial/uiswing/concurrency/initial.html">should NOT be the case</a>.
-This should be done in a GUI creation and show task thread, though when I tried this in the past it breaks the slash screen.
+- ~~[5] Currently Anonymouth is all running on the initial thread which <a href="http://docs.oracle.com/javase/tutorial/uiswing/concurrency/initial.html">should NOT be the case</a>.
+This should be done in a GUI creation and show task thread, though when I tried this in the past it breaks the slash screen.~~

 [Back to top](#top)